 The Fixed Asset Fund was created in response to the acquisition of a material asset in terms of the charity's CRM system.
-It was decided to create a fund equal to the net book value of the charity's fixed assets.
+It was decided to create a fund equal to the net book value of the charity's tangible and intangible fixed assets.